RetrO-M/Hawker/README.md

 ## How to Get Hawker+ (COMING SOON)

-- Hawker+ is not yet available, if you want to be notified when it arrives, join the discord : `https://discord.gg/KRjzDPzDbx`
 - Hawker+ is a more advanced version of the OSINT tool that provides access to large databases for investigative purposes.
 This tool is intended for law enforcement and cybersecurity professionals.

 To obtain the Hawker+ tool, please follow these steps: